Looking for soft idlis and Crispy dosas??? Here are a few tips to make a flawless batter which yields best results.

 Soak rice in enough water, add fenugreek seeds to urad dal and soak them separately with enough water.
 Let these soak overnight.

-Next day- Do not rinse or wash rice and dal.
+1.Using the water in which its soaked – Next day, Do not rinse or wash rice and dal.
 Drain the water in which it was soaked and keep it aside.
 This water will be used for grinding the rice and dal.
 This way the fermentation will work effectively.

-Take a big vessel combine, ground rice, urad dal batter along with salt.
+4. Mixing with Salt – Take a big vessel combine, ground rice, urad dal batter along with salt.
 Mix well with your hands.
-Cover with a lid.
-Pre-heat oven at 400F, let it stay for 5 minutes, switch off.
-Now place the vessel and close the oven.

 Next day the batter should rise almost 2 inches high with tiny bubbles.
 Do not mix right away.
 Take the portion which you want to use that day and store theÂ rest in a different container undisturbed.
 Store in refrigerator for upto a week.
 Do not add salt, if you intend to keep the batter for long time.